cloudnloud/onboarding/README.md

-Stage 1 – Create Your Monopoly Visibility
+Stage1 Create Your Monopoly Visibility
 =====